FAQs

 While it is possible to remove some stains from comics not all stains can be removed.
 Some typical stains that are resistant to treatments are oil based stains, inks and markers.
 Removal of these types of stains are generally either very limited in results are very invasive in removal.

-The act of pressing a comic will generally address all issues of unevenness in the surfaces of a comic.
-It can not fix paper fibers that have been damaged due to bending or creasing.
+The work I do on collectibles will generally address all issues of unevenness in the surfaces of the item.
+It can not fix paper fibers that have been damaged due to bending or creasing though.
 In those cases it may still greatly improve the presentation but the damaged areas will remain.

-Comic pressing can greatly improve the presentation of a comic book for display purposes.
-For those that are interested in grading or selling their comics it will also remove a number of the defects that would subtract from the overall condition of the book.
+My work can greatly improve the presentation of collectibles for display purposes.
+For those that are interested in grading or selling their collectibles it will also remove a number of the defects that would subtract from the overall condition of the book.

-Comic cleaning can remove some of the most unsightly defects on the comics.
+Cleaning can remove some of the most unsightly defects on collectibles.
 Stuck on dirt and debris as well as stains or discoloration are some of the biggest detractors to a books overall appearance.
-On top of increasing the books presentation it can also greatly improve the overall value of the book as well.
+On top of increasing the collectibles’ presentation it can also greatly improve the overall value of the collectibles as well.

 Can foxing be removed from comics?